transform-js/transform.js/README.md

 - Interface: this piece of code is responsible for handling your data from source to destination formats.
 Interface makes your transformation more flexible, you can add pre/post processing code, loop the formatter, define your own configuration, ...
 - Config: you must define your configuration, that is, all the required functions to perform the transformation.

-According to this example, you will have to create the following files (you can mimic the 'test' interface)
+According to this example, you will have to create the following files (you can mimic the 'example' interface)

 - `sources/interfaces/prtg/Iprtg.js`: where you export your interface
 - `sources/interfaces/prtg/config.js`: where you export your configuration